linearregression/RepData_PeerAssessment2/PA2_template.md

 Suffix (h,k,m,b) is converted to unadjusted multipler; (+,-,? and empty sring) is converted to multipler of 1.
 Numeric characters converted to integer multipler.

 # New data columns
-Injuries and fatalies are grouped as new column population_safety.
+Injuries and fatalies are grouped as new column PUBLICSAFTY.
-Property and crop damages are grouped under economic_damage.
+Property and crop damages are grouped under ECONMYDAMAGE.

 ```r